kimdesok/whole-slide-cnn/README.md

 ### 7. Backbones of the model

 In model.py, a dictionary variable called graph_mapping was defined as below.  'fixup_resnet50' and 'frozenbn_resnet50' were taking up the weights of the imagenet as initial weights.
-The other two were not so their weights were initiated randomly.
+The other two, 'resnet34' and 'fixup_resnet34', were initialized randomly.

 graph_mapping = {